NativeScript/plugins/packages/animated-circle/README.md

 ---
 ### Vue

-1. Register the plugin in the `app.ts` file.
+1. Register the view in the `app.ts` file.
 ```ts
 import { registerElement } from 'nativescript-vue';

 registerElement("AnimatedCircle", ()=> require("@nativescript/animated-circle").AnimatedCircle)
 ```
-2. Use it in a `.vue` file.
+2. Use the view in a `.vue` file.

 ```xml
 <AnimatedCircle